Blog post

 Okay, who wouldn't want to spend a night in a castle?
 These castles have been converted into luxury hotels, so you can live out your royal fantasies (without having to, you know, rule a kingdom).
 Live like royalty in some of the most breathtaking castles.

-Ashford Castle, Ireland: This 800-year-old castle is now a five-star luxury hotel, with stunning grounds, falconry, fishing, and all sorts of other fancy activities.
+• Ashford Castle, Ireland: This 800-year-old castle has been transformed into a five-star luxury hotel, boasting stunning grounds, falconry, fishing, and a range of other luxurious activities.

-Parador de Santiago de Compostela, Spain: This historic building is considered one of the oldest hotels in the world, and it’s located right next to the Santiago de Compostela Cathedral, the endpoint of the famous Camino de Santiago pilgrimage route.
+• Parador de Santiago de Compostela, Spain: This historic building is considered one of the oldest hotels in the world, situated directly adjacent to the Santiago de Compostela Cathedral, the endpoint of the renowned Camino de Santiago pilgrimage route.

 These most breathtaking castles offer the best views: